-The configuration setting fields are treated as if they were contiguous data when calculating the MD5 digest.
+All configuration setting fields MUST be treated as if they were contiguous data when calculating the CM MIC.

 The digest MUST be added to the configuration file as its own configuration setting field using the CMTS MIC Configuration Setting encoding.